MicrosoftLearning/mslearn-aml-design/Instructions/Labs/00-start-training.md

 Each time, there will be **one optimal response**.
 You'll immediately get feedback to know whether you chose correctly.

-> **Tip:**
-> The game doesn't save the information you've gathered.
-Take notes during the exploration phase if you want to revisit the information when giving advice.

 ## Case study

 Imagine you've just been hired as a data scientist at a company called Proseware.
 Since you just started, you may first want to get to know more about your work by exploring.